 Ballot measures are a high-stakes, all-or-nothing political game, with little to no return on the investment.
 From 2008 to 2016 only 35% of all ballot measures passed, with millions of hours and dollars spent in the process.

 Just to get an issue on the ballot is no small feat.
-With only 24 months to circulate a petition to collect signatu20141211bres
+With only 24 months to circulate a petition to collect signatures

 of valid registered voters, Initiated Measures must collect an average 578 signatures per month, a total of 13,871 required signatures and Initiated Constitutional Amendments must get an average of 1,156 signatures per month for a total of 27,741 required signatures.
 This part of the process isn’t cheap either.
 Just last year, Initiated Constitutional Amendment groups spent an average of $244,241.17 directly hiring people to gather signatures, and over two times that was spent on paid signature drive companies, at $549,542.63.